-Brain Injury Claim
+Brain Injury Claims

 Reviewed by

-Peter Rigby, Director of Medical Neglience
+Peter Rigby - Director of Medical Negligence

-We've got your brain injury claim covered
+We've got your Brain Injury Claim covered

 Someone is admitted to hospital every 90 seconds for a brain injury.
 These injuries generally occur due to an accident involving damage to the head.
 Unfortunately, there are also cases in which mistakes made by medical professionals can lead to brain injuries.
 In these circumstances, our specialist medical negligence experts are here to guide you on your journey to compensation.